Data Centers in Tijuana

 Tijuana – Strategic Gateway to US & Latin American Markets

-Tijuana is a critical nearshore data center market for companies requiring low-latency access to both Southern California and Mexico.
-Its strategic location offers a cost-effective alternative to U.S. markets for manufacturing, logistics, and content delivery workloads, enabling reliable cross-border digital infrastructure.
-This market is ideal for businesses seeking to serve a binational audience without the higher operational expenses of major U.S. hubs.
+Tijuana is a critical nearshore data center market for companies requiring low-latency connectivity to both Southern California and Northern Mexico.
+Its unique geographic position offers a cost-effective alternative to US markets for manufacturing, logistics, and content delivery workloads.
+This enables businesses to optimize performance and reduce operational overhead while serving two major economies.

 Tijuana: At A Glance